WeiWANG0608/Active8/README.md

 We can increase the load by increasing the number of packet arriving per second with “cmd line”.
 The animation is included now with 50 seconds.
 Results is in Performance.xlsx

+In wifimesh5.cc
+The packet size is originally 1024 bytes, however we can change it by "cmd line".
+Now the arrival process is poisson process with the average arrival rate 20 packets/s.
+We can change it by "cmd line".
+Results is in Performance.xlsx